These articles provide how-to information to help you make use of specific technologies and APIs.

 - Optimization and performance

-- When building modern Web apps and sites, it's important to make your content perform well.
-That is, to make it work quickly and efficiently.
-This lets it work effectively both for users of powerful desktop systems as well as for handheld devices with less power.
+- When building modern Web apps and sites, it's important to make your content work quickly and efficiently.
+This lets it perform effectively for both powerful desktop systems and weaker handheld devices.

 - Parsing and serializing XML

-- The Web platform provides the following objects for parsing and serializing XML:
+- The Web platform provides different methods of parsing and serializing XML, each with its own pros and cons.

 - The Web Open Font Format (WOFF)